Educators Recognized for their Extraordinary Commitment to Creating Inclusive Spaces within New Brunswick Schools

 On behalf of Inclusion Canada (formerly the Canadian Association for Community Living), the New Brunswick Association for Community Living is issuing a call for nominations for the National Inclusive Education Awards.
-The awards are presented to an individual or team who has made a positive and significant contribution to inclusive education within the early learning, […]

 The Board of Directors develops a renewed Strategic Plan every five years that outlines priority objectives and drives the work of the Association for the duration of the five-year plan.